Flaggs postpones getting vaccine until after first responders get theirs - The Vicksburg Post

 “As soon as it is offered I will take it,” he said.
 “It is so important the frontline healthcare workers and first responders receive it.”

-Flaggs also the city’s safety director Steve Williams and Vicksburg Fire Chief Craig Danczyk were putting together a plan on how vaccinations involving the city’s first responders — particularly those with the fire department’s emergency medical personnel — will be handled.
+Flaggs also said the city’s safety director Steve Williams and Vicksburg Fire Chief Craig Danczyk were putting together a plan on how vaccinations involving the city’s first responders — particularly those with the fire department’s emergency medical personnel — will be handled.

 The first doses of the COVID-19 vaccine began being administered to personnel with Merit Health River Region last week.
 That process will be accelerated as more vaccine is made available.